tjde/Market/README.md

 ##### I. App Abstractions
 Explain the different high-level components (abstractions) in your App.

+The Model-View-Controller (MVC) pattern allows for a separation of concerns.
+The Model takes care of managing the data of the application and the logic pertaining to the retrieval of that data.
+The View holds the functions which the user can actually see and interact with.
+The controller acts as the intermediary between the Model and the View, in that it processes the user request and routes the data obtained from the Model and sends it to the Vew to be presented to the user.

 ##### J. Third Party Services
 Detail any third party services that your App will use.